-Only 27% of the allocations are new, the remainder are committed.
 New allocations include large sites at Bettws that is also a mixed use development area.
 There is also a large site at Ysgol Bryn Castell, Bridgend part of a larger development site that has yet to get planning permission.

 Despite these sites not being in the main SRGA they are in settlements identified as having potential in the Bridgend County Borough Settlement Role and Function Study (2009).
-Therefore, development in these location may help to provide the homes necessary to meet housing needs of these local communities.
+Therefore, development in these locations may help to provide the homes necessary to meet housing needs of these local communities.
 However, as with development throughout the County Borough it will be important to match new homes with available jobs and access to local services to make sure new 'sustainable places' are created.
 A mismatch of jobs, homes and services will create unsustainable travel patterns and can lead to problems of social isolation.